Jack-Coutts/frequentists_statistics_course__CRICK/README.md

 ***This directory contains all the scripts and data from the above course - attended by Jack Coutts from the 15th to the 19th of April 2024.***

-*The notes from the course are contained below in the README.*
+*My notes from the course are contained below in the README.*

 # Contents
 1. The Research Question